lost-egg/lost-egg.github.io/combat.md

 8. If the attack roll succeeds:

     a.
-Declare and pay for any effects that apply to the damage roll.
+Declare and pay for any Reflexive effects that apply to the damage roll.
+(Non-Reflexive effects must be declared in Step 2.)

     b.
-The target declares and pays for any effects that apply to the damage roll.
+The target declares and pays for any Reflexive effects that apply to the damage roll.
+(Non-Reflexive effects must be declared in Step 2.)

     c.
 Assemble your **damage roll**.
 This depends on the attack type.